larry-svds/DevopsPlay/portlandCluster/notes-on-centos7-postgres.md

     # alter user philo with password '<somethinghard>';
     # \c sophia
     sophia=# grant all privileges on all tables in schema public to philo;
+    sophia=# grant all privileges on all sequences in schema public to philo;

 I then copied the contents of the file  `sophia/metadata_db/sql/create_metadata_tables.sql` into `~/sophia_create_tables.sql`